lynxthecat/adblock-lean/README.md

 - support multiple blocklist files downloaded from user-specified urls
 - support local blocklist
-- same for downloaded and local allowlists
+- support multiple allowlist files downloaded from user-specified urls
-- support whitelist mode
+- support local allowlist
+- supports blocklist compression by leveraging the new conf-script functionality of dnsmasq
 - removal of domains found in the allowlist from the blocklist files
 - combining all downloaded and local lists into one final blocklist file
 - check that each individual blocklist and allowlist file does not exceed configurable maximum size
 - check that the total blocklist size does not exceeed configurable maximum file size
 - check for rogue entries in blocklist file parts (e.g. check for redirection to specific IP)
-- check that line count in blocklist file does not exceed configurable minimum (default: 100,000)
+- check that line count in blocklist file exceeds configurable minimum (default: 100,000)
 - save a compressed copy of the previous blocklist file, then load the new combined blocklist file into dnsmasq
-- supports blocklist compression by leveraging the new conf-script functionality of dnsmasq
 - perform checks on restarted dnsmasq with new blocklist file
 - revert to previous blocklist file if checks fail
 - if checks on previous blocklist file also fail then revert to not using any blocklist file